 Graduate students will receive keys/Wildcard access for Cook Hall as well as their laboratories and offices.
-In order to get your keys, you must complete a key request form and return it to Mimi Givens (matsci@northwestern.edu).
-Please copy your Pl so they can provide approval for your access request via email.
+In order to get your keys, you should email the department office (matsci@northwestern.edu) for a Key Request form, specifying the rooms you need to access.
+Please copy your advisor so they can provide approval for your access request via email.

 Students may be issued keys to laboratories (from MSE office) and MRC central facilities (from the MRC Office in the Jacobs Center, room 5246) upon approval of the faculty member responsible for that laboratory.
-Keys must not be passed on to anyone else.
+Keys must not be passed on to anyone else and should be returned to the MSE Department Office.

-Students are not to enter the office of a faculty member at any time when the faculty member is not present, and students may not be in the Department Office outside normal working hours, generally 8:30 AM to 5:00 PM.
+Students are not to enter the office of a faculty member at any time when the faculty member is not present, and students may not be in the Department Office outside normal working hours, generally 8:30 AM to 5:00 PM, Monday-Friday.

-A desk for personal use will be assigned to each graduate student once the permanent advisor has been assigned.
+A desk for personal use will be assigned to each graduate student once the permanent advisor is assigned.
 The assignment of both desk and research space are handled by your advisor - please see them concerning any move you wish to make.
 No changes should be made without your advisor's authorization.
-The Department office tracks usage of research space within the department, so students are required to inform the Department Office of any changes in office assignment.
+The Department office track usage of space within the department, so students are required is required to inform the Department Office of any changes in office assignment.

-COMPUTER/DESIGN LABS
+J COMPUTER/DESIGN LABS

 Computers are available for individual use in the Undergraduate Teaching Lab in Cook 2022 and the Bodeen-Lindberg Materials Design Studio in Tech C115.
 These computer resources are not meant to substitute for equipment provided by the research advisor.
 Access can be limited: classes and MSE undergraduates are given first and second priority use of the machines.
 Both rooms are unavailable during lab or class periods.
-Access to the Bodeen room (Tech C115) is by access code on a numeric pad.
+Access to the Bodeen room (Tech C115) is by code on a numeric pad.
 This code will allow access at all hours.
 Please do not share the access code with non-MSE individuals.

 Access to the Teaching Laboratory (for office hours, etc.) is granted by request by contacting matsci@northwestern.edu.
-Other individuals who require access may submit their request to Dr. Kathleen Stair in Cook 2022.
+Other individuals who require access may submit their request Professor Kathleen Stair in Cook 2022.
 If there are problems with the computer resources, please reach out to Pr.
 Stair.